yashkapoor71/yashkapoor71/README.md

 # 💫 About Me:
-🔭 I’m currently working on developing projects to gain better hands-on experience in the Software Engineering Community.<br>🤝 I’m looking for help with finding internships.<br>🌱 I’m currently learning back-end web development and Postgre SQL.<br>💬 Ask me about why I took up Computer Science and what do I wish to achieve.<br>⚡ Fun Fact - I lify, as a CS major.
+🔭 I’m currently working on developing projects to gain better hands-on experience in the Software Engineering Community.<br>🤝 I’m looking for help with finding internships.<br>🌱 I’m currently learning back-end web development and Postgre SQL.<br>💬 Ask me about why I took up Computer Science and what do I wish to achieve.<br>⚡ Fun Fact - I lift, yes, as a CS major.
 Not all of us are scared to touch the grass.

 ## 🌐 Socials: